- Ocean Fishing

 The CDFW License and Revenue Branch provides excellent service to our customers by issuing licenses, permits, stamps and tags consistent with statutory and regulatory requirements, collecting revenue, and providing information to support the use and enjoyment of California's diverse natural resources and insure that they are available for future generations.

-The SFMP conducts an annual review of the white seabass fishery as required by the White Seabass Fishery Management Plan.
+The Southern California Fisheries Research & Management Project conducts an annual review of the white seabass fishery as required by the White Seabass Fishery Management Plan.
+The Northern and Central California Finfish Research and Management Project assists in sampling the recreational and commercial fisheries in Monterey Bay as needed.
 Project staff also convene an annual meeting of white seabass fishery stakeholders and produce an annual report (A Summary of Information: White Seabass Fishery and Sampling Programs as related to the Annual Review of the White Seabass Fishery Management Plan) for the Fish and Game Commission.

 - Annual Reviews of White Seabass Fishery Management